 (6) Chapter 7: The Impersonal Order, Chapter 15: The Immanent Frame, A key feature of the shifts Taylor has been outlining is the emergence of a new stance humans take to the world, themselves, and others.
 This new stance is that of the disengaged, dispassionate spectator looking objectively down at reality and using instrumental reason to shape it according to his own ends.
 This stance is implicit in the process of Reform where there is a top down attempt to shape and discipline the unwashed masses into conformity.
 Early modern philosophers and the burgeoning new Science of this period bring this new stance into articulation.
 You see it in figures such as Descartes, with his ideal of the dispassionate individual who “doubts everything” except his own existence; or Bacon, who claims that the goal of the new science is to “improve the condition of mankind.”
 In the older, more ancient stance, people did not see themselves as “individuals” objectively standing above reality and seeking to shape it, but rather as embedded beings, rooted in reality.
 Rather than standing above, people stood within, deeply in touch with and rooted in, their communities, the Christian story, the patterns of reality, and a sense of the Divine.
 You can still get a bit of a sense of this older stance in Hutterite communities, but our embrace of modern technology is rapidly undermining this.
 The modern stance disengages, dis-embeds, and uproots us from our particular context, our bodies, our emotions, from reality itself.
 It gives us the tremendous power that the universal view of reality affords.
 This has given us the wonders of modern science, medicine, technology and political systems, but it has not come without its cost.
 It has alienated us from reality and is behind many of the environmental disasters of our time.
 A key feature of our Secular Age is the continued dominance of this disengaged, objectifying stance, as well as the ongoing critique by various movements such as Romanticism or in our own time, the movements of the 1960’s, as well as the various movements associated with Critical Theory.

 (7) Chapter 6: Providential Deism The shift of Deism has brought us halfway to our secular age.
 Now, all that is needed is the next step.
 With God and his creation so radically separated, and God’s purposes for us reduced to human flourishing, it’s a small step towards what Taylor calls “exclusive humanism.”
 Of course, this doesn’t happen in a vacuum, it’s not that you do away with God and there is a new ethic of “exclusive humanism” waiting there for you; the new ethic of exclusive humanism has to be invented.
-In Exclusive Humanism, God/Transcendence has completely been eclipsed and we now think of our moral aspirations or goals as only including human flourishing within the here and now.
+(Indeed, one might say that all of A Secular Age is one long argument about how exclusive humanism is constructed rather than discovered) In Exclusive Humanism, God/Transcendence has completely been eclipsed and we now think of our moral aspirations or goals as only including human flourishing within the here and now.
 For the first time in human history there is now an ethic that has no recourse to transcendence—no cosmic order, no divine law, no tribal code that has existed since time out of mind—for the first time, we have invented an ethic that is entirely immanent/this worldly.
 While one of the central claims of Christianity is that we are empowered and motivated by God’s agape love for us, Exclusive humanism invented or discovered new sources of moral motivation within.
 Some moral theorists such as David Hume pointed to the universal human capacity for sympathy towards other human beings as one such source of moral motivation.
 The new modern moral order of individuals interacting for mutual benefit is another key resource here because in it we see the emergence of a self-sufficient moral framework with no recourse to Transcendence.
 The goals of exclusive humanism are entirely immanent/this wordily, there is no longer the earlier Christian ethic of pursuing goals that take us beyond human flourishing (think of Christ’s extreme calls to renounce wealth and violence) but now what we pursue is our own flourishing or that of others.
 What Taylor is keen to emphasize is that Exclusive Humanism is a unique and new invention, rather than just a discovery of how things really are.
 In the whole story Taylor has been telling, he has been arguing against what he calls “subtraction stories:” Accounts that explain “the secular” as merely the subtraction of religious belief, as if the secular is what’s left over after we subtract superstition.
 In contrast, Taylor emphasizes that the secular is produced, not just distilled.”
 The basic subtraction story runs something like this: Once upon a time we were stupid and ignorant and didn’t know anything about the world, so we created myths and stories, to help us describe an otherwise baffling universe.
 However, with the rise of reason, modern science, and medicine, these myths, stories, and superstitions slowly faded away and we came to see the world as it really is.
 In this story, our modern, secular world with its scientific worldview, individualistic political orders, and rational ways of knowing are just the way things are once we get rid of religion.
 This “subtraction story” contains the implicit assumption that religion and the religious impulse is essentially delusional, that religion is a sort of “failed science” and therefore will inevitably decline as modernity advances.
 Taylor contests this.
 Rather than telling a subtraction story, he tells a construction story of the creation or invention of secularity and exclusive humanism.
 By telling the story of how exclusive humanism emerges from Christendom and the process of Reform, we see how it both depends on earlier sources, but also moves beyond them to bring new moral modes into being.
 For the first time we have “an opening to the universal which is not based in some way on a connection to the transcendent:” Taylor writes: “The subtraction story doesn’t allow us to be as surprised as we ought to be by this achievement—or as admiring of it; because it is after all one of the great realizations in the history of human development, whatever our ultimate views about its scope or limitations.”
 While we tend to see the features of our Secular Age such as exclusive Humanism, the “Immanent Frame”, the “buffered self”, indivualism, or rationalism as the shape of reality itself, Taylor’s account shows us that these are all inventions, constructions, and stances we take to the world.
 The Secular Age is not reality itself, people have, and continue to, see reality very differently.

 (8) Chapter 9: The Dark Abyss of Time Up until now we have been telling Taylor’s story of how we got to our Secular Age, now we turn to the descriptive side of Taylor’s work.
 To describe what it is like to live in a Secular Age.
 With the disenchantment of the medieval cosmos, the rise of exclusive humanism, and modern individualistic political orders we have constructed an entirely secular world.
 Taylor calls this constructed secular world or space the “immanent frame,” and this is the water all of us swim within, whether we are believers or not.
 The political and social world that we have constructed is entirely self-sufficient and is not grounded or connected to Transcendence or the Divine any way.
 People can live their lives entirely within this “immanent frame” pursuing moral goals, living lives of fulfillment, going about their lives, without making any connection to transcendence.
 A large number of people in our society do not feel that they need God to ground the political order they participate in, motivate their moral lives, appreciate art or nature, explain the origins of the universe, or find fulfillment in life.
 In the secular age, God and the Christian story is no longer something we inhabit and experience as tangibly present.
 The Hutterites are an interesting exception, in many ways, we still inhabit a pre-secular age and God infuses our social structures and pervades our everyday experience.
 We remain deeply rooted in a community that experiences itself as part of the great Christian story, as well as part of the great chain of Hutterite witnesses and martyrs.
 In a Hutterite community God is an inescapable reality and the Christian story is something that pervades our everyday lives.
 Similar things could be said about many other Christians or believers who are part of communities of faith.
 However, these believing positions are under continuous cross pressure—challenge, tension, doubt—from unbelieving positions.
 The same thing goes for unbelieving positions, they can be pulled in the opposite direction, repulsed by the hollowness of a world drained of the Divine and pulled towards a believing position.